 Comfort Food During Times of Grief: A Time-Honoured Tradition

 If someone you know has recently lost a loved one and you are not sure what you can do for that person, you are not alone.
 Many of us struggle to decide the best way to comfort a friend or relative who has lost someone close to them.
 While your heart goes out to this person, and you may promptly offer a sincere condolence message, there are several other ways to show your support and provide assistance.
-From helping the family with arrangements at a funeral home in Toronto to organizing Celebration of Life events, you can contribute significantly.
+From helping the family with arrangements at a funeral home in Toronto to organising Celebration of Life events, you can contribute significantly.

 Being physically present with such a person is one of the best ways to show how much you care and wish to help.
 Often, those who are suffering and grieving say that they may want to be left alone, but consciously or unconsciously, they value the gift of your presence.
 You may also want to just listen, as they talk about their lost loved one.
 Resist the temptation of narrating your own past losses because grief is a unique feeling and everyone deals with it at a different pace and manner.